 3. Shop around for the best prices

 Don’t book the first mover you talk to.
 Get estimates from long-distance movers that specialize in cross-country moves and compare prices.
-Remember to look at what services are included — a lower price from a company that calls themselves a discount mover might not include extras a higher-priced company provides at no cost.
+Remember to look at what services are included — a lower price from a company that calls itself a discount mover might not include extras a higher-priced company provides at no cost.

 4. Look for moving discounts

 While you’re shopping around, don’t neglect to ask for available discounts.
 AAA moving discounts are available for members, and some moving companies provide reduced rates at certain times of the year (generally during their slower seasons, like winter).

 If you're a veteran or active military member, look for military discounts.
 A military moving company offers discounts for members of the military, veterans and their families and will understand what specific additional needs you have for a military move.
-Popular companies like Budget Truck Rental and Penkse offer reduced rates to military personnel.
+Popular companies like Budget Truck Rental and Penske offer reduced rates for military personnel.

 5. Consider doing the move yourself

 Shop around to find the cheapest truck rental for moving.
 Truck rentals are reasonably priced through companies like U-Haul and Budget Truck Rental, and most of these companies offer one-way rental trucks.
 If you really want to keep your costs low, pack up your car with only your most critical belongings or hitch a trailer to your car.
 It’s a good way to save money and start over.
 Handling the move yourself with just the bare essentials is one of the cheapest ways to move long distance.

 6. Use a portable moving container